How Encaustic Cement Tiles are Made

 Making Cement Tiles

 Watch cement tiles being made.
 The pigmented cement is hand-poured into the patterned mold.
 The mold is removed.
 Two additional layers of cement are added for strength and water absorption.
-The bolted frame holds the cement in place until it is hydraulically pressed.
+The bolted frame holds the cement tile in place until it is hydraulically pressed.
 Removing the frame exposes the tile!

-Making Plain or Solid Color Cement Tiles
+Making Plain or Solid-Color Cement Tiles

 Watch solid-color cement tiles being made.
 The pigmented cement is hand-poured into the mold.
 Additional layers of cement are added for strength and water absorption.
 The cement tile is hydraulically pressed.
 Removing the frame, the tile is turned out.